Tennis-Medvedev one win from reclaiming world number one spot at Miami Open

 "(Ruud is) somebody that really does not miss much," said Zverev.
 "He's somebody that tries to play aggressive with his forehand as well.
 Got to take away his strength in a way and we'll see how it goes tomorrow."

+"I've never had anything to lose against her," Bencic said of her past success against the Japanese star.

+"She's the player that has to defend, she has won a lot of Grand Slams, so she's in that position."

-(Reporting by Amy Tennery in New York, additional reporting by Frank Pingue in Toronto; editing by Ken Ferris)
+(Reporting by Amy Tennery in New York and Rory Carroll in Los Angeles, additional reporting by Frank Pingue in Toronto; editing by Ken Ferris & Shri Navaratnam)

 ((Amy.Tennery@thomsonreuters.com; 917-361-8594;))